 “Do you think you have a moral responsibility to run a platform that protects our democracy?”
 Eshoo asked Zuckerberg.
-Again, he said yes.
+Again, he answered yes.

 And though Zuck admitted his privacy was violated, he’s also afforded special privileges on the platform he controls.
 He and other executives permanently deleted messages that they’d sent to other people on the app, according to TechCrunch.
 No other users are afforded that privilege.

 Eshoo also pressed Zuckerberg on whether there were other firms like Cambridge Analytica out there, other companies that had harvested users’ data without their knowledge and used it for purposes unknown to them.
 Zuckerberg insisted that Facebook was investigating but couldn’t say for sure.

 Cover image: Facebook CEO Mark Zuckerberg reacts to a question about the hotel he stayed in last night as he testifies before a joint hearing of the Commerce and Judiciary Committees on Capitol Hill in Washington, Tuesday, April 10, 2018, about the use of Facebook data to target American voters in the 2016 election.
 (AP Photo/Alex Brandon)